-- preclinical studies; - submission to the FDA of an IND which must become effective before human clinical trials commence; - adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug candidate; - [·] submission to the FDA of an NDA; and - [•]FDA approval of the NDA prior to any commercial sale or shipment of the drug.
+- preclinical studies; - submission to the FDA of an IND which must become effective before human clinical trials commence;

+- adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug candidate; - submission to the FDA of an NDA; and - FDA approval of the NDA prior to any commercial sale or shipment of the drug.

 Preclinical tests include laboratory evaluation of product chemistry and formulation, as well as animal studies to assess the potential safety of the product.
-Preclinical safety tests must be conducted by laboratories that comply with FDA regulations regarding Good Laboratory Practice.
+Preclinical safety tests must be conducted by laboratories that comply with the FDA regulations regarding Good Laboratory Practice.
 We submitted the results of preclinical tests to the FDA as part of our INDs prior to commencing clinical trials.
 We may be required to conduct additional toxicology studies.

 Based on preclinical testing, an IND is filed with the FDA to begin human testing of the drug in the United States.
 The IND becomes effective if not rejected by the FDA within 30 days.
 The IND must indicate the results of previous experiments, how, where and by whom the new clinical trials will be conducted, the chemical structure of the compound, the method by which it is believed to work in the human body, any toxic effects of the compound found in the animal studies and how the compound is manufactured.
 All clinical trials must be conducted in accordance with Good Clinical Practice.
 In addition, an Institutional Review Board, or IRB, generally comprised of physicians at the hospital or clinic where the proposed clinical trials will be conducted, must review and approve the IND.
 The IRB also continues to monitor the clinical trial.
 We must submit progress reports detailing the results of the clinical trials to the FDA at least annually.
 In addition, the FDA may, at any time during the 30-day period or at any time thereafter, impose a clinical hold on proposed or ongoing clinical trials.
-If the FDA imposes a clinical hold on an IND application can result in substantial delay and large, unforeseen expenses, and it may cancel the viability of developing a new drug candidate in the United States.
+If the FDA imposes a clinical hold, clinical trials under the IND cannot commence or recommence without the FDA authorization and then only under terms authorized by the FDA.
+An FDA imposed clinical hold on an IND application can result in substantial delay and large, unforeseen expenses, and it may cancel the viability of developing a new drug candidate in the United States.

 Clinical trials are typically conducted in three sequential phases that may overlap.
-Phase I clinical trials typically study a drug's safety profile, and may include the safe dosage range.
+Phase I clinical trials typically study a drug's safety profile and may include the safe dosage range.
 Phase I clinical trials also determine how a drug is absorbed, distributed, metabolized and excreted by the body, and the duration of its action.
 In addition, we may, to the extent feasible, assess early indicators of a drug's efficacy in our Phase I clinical trials.
 In Phase II clinical trials, controlled studies are conducted on volunteer patients with the targeted disease or condition.
 The primary purpose of these tests is to evaluate the effectiveness of the drug on the volunteer patients as well as to determine a drug's side effect profile.
 These clinical trials may be conducted concurrently with Phase I clinical trials.
-In addition, Phase I/II clinical trials may be conducted to evaluate not only the efficacy of the drug on the patient population, but also its safety.
+In addition, Phase I/II clinical trials, the drug is studied in an expanded patient population, but also its safety.
 During Phase III clinical trials, the drug is studied in an expanded patient population and in multiple sites.
 Physicians monitor the patients to determine efficacy and to observe and report adverse events that may result from use of the drug.